-It gets even better because not only can you apply the cost of your panels and components, but any other work you paid for can be applied as well, such as roof work and construction.
+It gets even better because not only can you apply the cost of your panels and components.
+No ‘o no!
+However also but any other work you paid for can be applied as well, such as roof work and construction.
 Home batteries too!

 However and it basically went away.
-So I do have the tax liability to apply most of the entire ITC to your taxes the first year.
-However I’ll be able to carry over the remainder to subsequent years for every year the ITC program is in existence.
+So I did install solar panels.
+I do have the tax liability to apply most of the entire ITC.
+Especially to my taxes the first year.
+However I’ll be able to carry over the remainder to subsequent years.
+That’s for every year the ITC program is in existence.